janraj/Networking/dsr/README.md

 1. No layer 7 advanced features are available

 <a name="when"></a>
-## **When use DSR architecture?**
+# **When use DSR architecture?**

 1. Where response time matters.
 Example, video streaming.
 2. Where no intelligence is required
 3. When output capacity of the load-balancer could be the bottleneck

 <a name="who"></a>
-## **Who should read this?**
+# **Who should read this?**

 1. Who wants DSR solution for Kubernetes platform.

 <a name="topology"></a>
-## **DSR Network Topology and Traffic Flow**
+# **DSR Network Topology and Traffic Flow**

-There is an external Load balancer which distributes the traffic to the ingress controller on the kubernetes via an overlay (L3 DSR IPIP).
+There is an external Load balancer which distributes the traffic to the ingress controller on the Kubernetes via an overlay (L3 DSR IPIP).
 Ingress controller picks up the packet ,decapsulate the packet and does load balancing among the services.
 When return traffic comes from service which will be directly send to the client instead of via ADC.
 ![](./images/DSR_Traffic_FLow.png)

+<a name="conf"></a>
+# **DSR Configuration for cloud native apps using Citrix ADC**

+This section provides step by step guide to deploy the Application for Direct Server Return using Citrix ADC.

 <a name="ingress"></a>
 ## **1. Tier-2 Configurations.**